barshamalbul/mini-crm/readme.md

-Run these command after pulling the project.
+Run these commands after pulling the project form the github.

 •	Install composer